Romacoding/ostash-blog-old/content/md/posts/2020-05-11-second-post.md

-{:title "The beginning"
+{:title "Notes to myself"
 :layout :post
-:tags ["JavaScript", "functional programming"]}
+:tags ["JavaScript", "Functional programming", "Pure functions"]}

 ### Functional purity in JavaScript

 >     Object oriented programming makes code understandable by encapsulating moving parts.
-Functional programming makes code understandable by minimizing moving parts.
+Functional programming makes code understandable by minimizing moving parts. – Michael Feathers
->
-> – Michael Feathers

 What is a function?
 For the function to be a function it has to return something, otherwise is a procedure.
 Function is the semantic relationship between input and computed output.
 In a JavaScript we cannot completely sure if a function is pure unless we look on how the function was called.